gabibdods/GitPush/README.md

 ### Interactive Repo Selection

-- Dynamically lists available repositories using an indexed menu for intuitive navigation.
+- Dynamically lists available repositories using an indexed menu for intuitive navigation

 ### Commit Sanity Checks

-- Verifies that changes exist before prompting for a commit message to avoid unnecessary commits.
+- Verifies that changes exist before prompting for a commit message to avoid unnecessary commits

 ### Optional GitLab Push

-- Pushes to GitLab only if the `gitlab` remote is explicitly configured, ensuring safe operation across different setups.
+- Pushes to GitLab only if the `gitlab` remote is explicitly configured, ensuring safe operation across different setups

 ---